monkeyman192/NMS-Newton/README.md

 ## Installation:

 1. Place the contents of this repo inside a folder under the usual `MODS` folder of No Man's Sky (ie. this file should be at `GAMEDATA/MODS/Newton/`)
-2. Install a python version between 3.9 and 3.11 inclusive.
+2. Install a python version of at least 3.9.
 NOTE: Do not install from the windows store as this version will not work.
 3. Ensure steam is running (Mod *may* work on GOG but is currently untested...).
 4. Install [NMS.py](https://github.com/monkeyman192/NMS.py): `python -m pip install NMSpy`
 5. Run NMS.py: `pymhf run nmspy`